Ann Li

 Identifying Pain Points

-I conducted contextual inquiries and a series of user observation sessions.
+I conducted contextual inquiries and a series of user observation sessions with 5 participants.
 Spotify does a great job with discovery options, and users were ambivalent towards social sharing features.
-In contrast to my original hypothesis, user feedback directed the focus towards personal taste development and improving music curation.

 Digitized version of brainstorming session results, mimicking the original "sticky note" form.